WendyChenj/random-quote-machine/README.md

 2. Randomly change the background color of the page when the quote changes.

-3. Be able to tweet the current quote by clicking the 'Twitter' link.
+3. Be able to tweet the current quote by clicking the twitter icon.